• Skip to primary navigation

 what are bonito flakes Save for Later!

-Bonito flakes or Katsuobushi are thinly shaved pieces of simmered and smoked fish.
+Bonito flakes or Katsuobushi are thinly shaved pieces of simmered and smoked fish - see Katsuobushi vs Bonito comparison to learn how they differ.

 They are fermented flakes of fish that are used in various dishes.